 It took a long time, but networking gear is finally easier to use -- even if it's not always easy.
 Vendors realized that requiring experts to set up and configure gear was bad for business.
 To sell more devices, vendors needed to make the gear easier to use.
 This was especially true for SMB and small enterprise deployments.

 Networking devices now generally come with intuitive interfaces.
 Many vendors now provide the management interface via cloud delivery.
-By definition, this simplifies deployment of new management software because the devices don't come with management software.
-Users simply log in to the system and get the new features.
+By definition, this simplifies deployment of management software because the devices don't come with management software.
+Users simply log in to the system and get the features.
 The vendor code handles the back end between the management software and the devices.
 Many devices will allow the user to toggle an advanced configuration mode on or off to hide unnecessary options.

 Networking gear is packed with features, but I doubt many users even require 20% of the feature capabilities of any given box.
 Thus, making these devices easy to use is relatively straightforward if the vendor maintains focus on the core features most customers use.